Overview (latest)

 , and the latest version is 5

-(taken from version_tree_id), then that COMPOSITION can be identified either by following explicit URI:
+(taken from version_tree_id), then the COMPOSITION can be accessed using either:

-However, the latter will only reference the same resource as the former as long as there are no more changes or modifications on that specific version container (i.e. the latest version remains 5
+However, the implicit URI will only resolve to the same resource as the explicit versioned URI as long as no new versions are created (i.e. the latest version remains 5

 ).

 Services MUST support at least one of the openEHR XML or JSON formats for resource representation.
-Alternative formats MAY be also supported, such as a Simplified Data Template (SDT) format.
-These formats and their associated negotiation protocol is described below.
+Additionally, alternative formats, such as the Simplified Data Template (SDT) format, MAY be supported.
+The supported formats and their negotiation protocols are described below.

 A client MAY use the header Content-Type: application/xml